Enable text based alternatives for graph display and drawing entry

 million

-Consider the following labor statistics for adult population (age `16` and older) in Mexico displayed in the table below (all numbers in millions).
+Consider the following labor statistics for adult population (age `16` and older) in China displayed in the table below (all numbers in millions).

 million